Making Sense of the Federal Reserve

 Research economists at all 12 Reserve Banks, as well as at the Board of Governors, contribute to the policy-making process.
 Generally speaking, economists at Reserve Banks monitor economic conditions in their Districts and the nation.
 The primary duty of the economists is to help prepare their Reserve Bank president for his or her participation in FOMC meetings.

 Members of the research staff gather, analyze, evaluate, and share information about the economy.
 Before each FOMC meeting, for example, researchers survey key industry contacts within their Districts and assemble a report called the Beige Book, which can often highlight meaningful trends in economic activity before they show up in national statistics.
 The Beige Book serves as an up-to-the-minute resource for FOMC discussions and its contents are widely reported in the press.

 The loans and deposit data that Reserve Banks collect from depository institutions are some of the most critical statistics the Fed gathers.
 Such information is used in analyzing regional and national bank performance, credit demand, and other banking concerns.

 Determining how to interpret all this information is the hard part, of course.
 Federal Reserve economists use data to forecast potential outcomes of various economic scenarios.
 All the while, the economists look for key information that will contribute to better monetary policy.
 The variety of research interests around the Federal Reserve System fosters a diversity of views and influences wider economic thought.

 The previous two sections described the roles of the Federal Reserve Banks and the FOMC in monetary policy.
-The Federal Reserve's dual mandate is to provide price stability and maximum employment.
+The Federal Reserve’s dual mandate is to provide price stability and maximum employment.
 Achieving these goals requires using monetary policy to influence interest rates, employment and the price level.
-While the Fed's monetary policy function is the task that gets the most attention, the Federal Reserve System has many other roles that are addressed in the final section of this website.
+While the Fed’s monetary policy function is the task that gets the most attention, the Federal Reserve System has many other roles that are addressed in the final section of In Plain English.